sourcegraph/sourcegraph-public-snapshot/doc/user/search/structural.md

 - `:[ ]` (with a space) matches only whitespace characters, excluding newlines.
 To assign the matched whitespace to variable, put the variable name after the space, like :`[ hole]`.

 **Rules** [Comby supports rules](https://comby.dev/#advanced-usage) to express equality constraints or pattern-based matching.
 Comby rules are not officially supported in Sourcegraph yet.
 We are in the process of making that happen and are taking care to address stable performance and usability.
-That said, you can explore the rules with an experimental `rule:` parameter.
+That said, you can explore rule functionality with an experimental `rule:` parameter.
 For [example](https://sourcegraph.com/search?q=repo:%5Egithub%5C.com/sourcegraph/sourcegraph%24+%22buildSearchURLQuery%28:%5Barg%5D%2C+:%5B_%5D%29%22+rule:%27where+:%5Barg%5D+%3D%3D+%22navbarQuery%22%27&patternType=structural), `"buildSearchURLQuery(:[arg], :[_])" rule:'where :[arg] == "navbarQuery"'`.

 ### Examples